INDIANAPOLIS – Since the NFL realigned divisions in 2002, the Colts have had more than a few battles with the Houston Texans.

 The Colts had won the first of an eventual five straight division titles.

-As the day unfolded, the 10-0 Colts needed to rally from a double-digit deficit.
+Looking to record a franchise record with their 20th consecutive regular-season victory, the 10-0 Colts once again needed to rally from a double-digit deficit.

 The Texans jumped on the Colts from the start by scoring a pair of touchdowns in the first quarter before Kris Brown added a field goal early in the second for a 17-0 lead.